ubc-systopia/netshaper/src/example/README.md

 - Forward FIN from either direction
 - If both directions have sent FINs, cleanup queues to be re-used later

-### Unshaped Sender
+### Unshaped Client

-This component is based on the module `TCP Sender` and acts as a TCP Client.
+This component is based on the module `TCP Client` and acts as a TCP Client.
 It does the following tasks:

-- Create a new connection to a server for each client that it gets information about from the `ShapedReceiver`
+- Create a new connection to a server for each client that it gets information about from the `ShapedServer`
 - Periodically read queue (fromShaped) and send data to the server
 - Push data received from the server to the relevant queue (toShaped)
 - Forward FIN in either direction